In This Section:

 - Commitment to a career in mathematics, the natural sciences, or engineering: Internships, research, and related employment strengthen a student's application.
 Students should also have shown involvement in math/science/engineering student or professional organizations.

 - Three letters of recommendation: Evaluations must be from faculty members or research supervisors who can discuss your potential for a career in math/science/engineering.
 A letter from an employer who has supervised your research is welcome.
 At least one letter must be from faculty in your field of study.
+NOTE: Letters of Recommendation should be no more than two pages, have one-inch margins on all sides, be single spaced, use 12 point font and be printed on letterhead.

 Beth Fiori, Fellowship Coordinator